A Prototype for Compositional Probabilistic Infectious Disease Modelling

 Domain-Specific Language Structure

 Our prototype domain-specific language builds on Julia’s type system to enable composable epidemiological modelling through two key design patterns.
 First, abstract types define interfaces that implementations must follow, analogous to contracts specifying what operations a model component must support rather than how it implements them.
 All model components inherit from a parent AbstractModel type, establishing a common foundation whilst allowing specialised behaviour through subtypes.
-Second, structures contain other structures as fields (a struct-in-struct pattern), allowing complex models to be built by nesting simpler components.
+Second, structures (data containers that group related variables and their types together) contain other structures as fields, a struct-in-struct pattern that allows complex models to be built by nesting simpler components.
 This pattern enables models to be assembled like building blocks whilst maintaining clear boundaries between different epidemiological processes.

 We organise model components into three abstract type hierarchies, each of which inherits from AbstractModel, corresponding to distinct epidemiological processes.
 AbstractEpiModel represents infection generation processes such as renewal models or ordinary differential equation transmission dynamics.
 AbstractLatentModel captures time-varying parameters and unobserved processes such as changing reproduction numbers or reporting rates, implemented through structures like autoregressive processes, random walks, or moving averages.
 AbstractObservationModel links latent states to observed data by encoding measurement processes such as reporting delays, aggregation over time periods, and observation error distributions.
 These structures are data-agnostic, specifying what to do when they encounter data rather than containing data themselves, making model definitions reusable across different datasets and scenarios.
 Each hierarchy supports multiple concrete implementations that can be swapped to compare modelling assumptions whilst keeping other components fixed.